 - Stability – upgrade paths for each component (patch / minor / major)

 - Licensing – list of all the licenses used by each component (and the associated risk score if included in your plan)

 The report contains a score of 0 to 100 for each of these dimensions.
-For more details on how the score is calculated, please see
+Read our blog post on how the score is calculated.

 With Basic API access, you can request all information related to your project by sending your project id.
 Full API access lets you request information on a specific library/version, and in general to execute any function bypassing completely the web UI.
 For details on API, see our API documentation.

 All paid plans provide the License Inventory, which is a list of all components and their licenses as detected in Meterian’s scan.
 The License Risk Analysis includes the License Inventory and checks they are in compliance with your policies, which any administrator on the account can specify in the Account Dashboard’s Policies section.
 For example, to avoid the infection effect of specific open source software, such as GPL or Affero, policies can be defined to ban such components.